wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 ### Security vulnerabilities

 Any ransomware has the potential to exploit gaps in security.
-Just as a house can have a door left unlocked or a window not securely fastened, cybercriminals are looking to find ways into systems that have not been locked properly.
+Just as a house can have a door left unlocked or a window not securely fastened, cybercriminals are looking to find ways into systems that haven't been locked properly.
 That’s why it’s important to install security updates on any hardware or software.

 **Example**: In 2021, an attack was made on a major software company in the United States.
 It affected up to 60,000 private companies, nine government agencies, and thousands more globally as attackers exploited a vulnerability on the organization’s system.